Bass-Connections-Recon/Bass-Data-Sets/README.md

 - Contains information collected from ACLED that details the date of attacks, event type, region of attack (govenorates, city, and latitide and longitude), number of fatalities, and the time stamp of each attack.

 Population Data
-- Contains monthly population information collected from various sources, including satellite imagery, to determine population density of the top 20 camps, cities, and townships in Gaza.
+- Contains monthly population information collected from various sources, including satellite imagery and situation reports, to determine population density of the top 20 camps, cities, and townships in Gaza.
 For locations exceeding 20,000 people/km^2, they were classified as high density.
 Locations between 20,000 and 5,000 people/km^2 were medium density.
 Low density locations had under 5000 people/km^2.

 Infrastructure Data
-...
+- Contains monthly infrastructure information from satellite imagery and situation reports.
+A similar method was used to classify the same 20 locations as either urban, suburbam, rural, or barren.